AmpersandTarski/documentation/syntax/pattern.md

 A pattern is a set of rules that describes a theme or a general reusable solution to a commonly occurring problem.

 ## Syntax
 A pattern start and finish of a pattern are defined with the statements `PATTERN` and `ENDPATTERN`.
-There are no arguments in this statement.
+There are no operators in this statement.

 A model can have as many patterns as you want.
 It has currently no effect on how the code is processed.